Skip to content

 You can combine multiple plots into a single figure using Matplotlib's subplots functionality.
 This allows you to visualize two or more slices of the field data side by side.
 In the following example, we plot two different fields from the same series in a single figure.

-from micpy import bin
+from micpy.bin import read

 from matplotlib import pyplot as plt